 “PHA’s research program has yielded an explosion of understanding about PH that was not known before.” – John Newman, MD, Vanderbilt University Medical Center

 Twenty years ago there were no pulmonary hypertension treatments available.
 Through focused research there are now fourteen PH-specific treatments with more in development.
 But we know that your ultimate wish is for a cure, and that is why PHA will continue to support the work of researchers until the day when no one suffers from PH.

 PHA’s Research Program

-In just a little under a decade, PHA’s Research Program has committed more than $12.5 million for PH research by leveraging partnerships with the National Heart, Lung, and Blood Institute (NHLBI) and the American Thoracic Society (ATS).
-We have supported over 49 promising researchers through four independently reviewed, cutting-edge research programs.
+PHA’s Research Program has committed more than $17 million for PH research by leveraging partnerships with the National Heart, Lung, and Blood Institute (NHLBI) and the American Thoracic Society (ATS).
+We have supported 70 promising researchers through four independently reviewed, cutting-edge research programs.

-PHA’s Scientific Leadership Council’s Education Committee has put together comprehensive factsheets on all the treatments available for pulmonary hypertension.
-Read more about current treatments
+PHA’s Scientific Leadership Council’s Education Committee has put together comprehensive fact sheets on all the treatments available for pulmonary hypertension.

 Research Corner in Pathlight